 The extreme heat and dry conditions in Israel give way to the rapid spread of fire.
-Terrorists use incendiary kites and balloons that are purposely floated over target areas and then exploded.
+Incendiary kites and balloons are purposely floated over target areas and then exploded.
 They target cities and villages as well as farmland and crops.
 It’s a constant threat to the Jewish people and the land of Israel.
 Restoration for attacks like these include, not only rebuilding communities, but also replanting the land.
 Isaiah 61 prophesies that “Strangers” and “Aliens,” or foreigners, will come alongside Zion (God’s people, the Jewish) to restore the land and hope to the people.

 The spirit of the Lord God is upon me,

 Because the Lord has anointed m;